 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Woollahra Municipal Council area, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Woollahra Municipal Council area - All industries||2016||2011||Change|

-In 2016, there were 4,148 people in the who caught public transport to work (train, bus, tram or ferry) in Woollahra Municipal Council area, compared with 9,654 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 4,153 people who caught public transport to work (train, bus, tram or ferry) in Woollahra Municipal Council area, compared with 9,904 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in Woollahra Municipal Council area and New South Wales were:
+The major differences between the method of travel to work of the workforce in Woollahra Municipal Council area and the New South Wales workforce were:

 - A larger percentage of local workers who worked at home (10.7% compared to 4.9%)